dcunited001/dcunited001.github.io/_drafts/matroids.md

       mechanical relationships among components?
   - of course these relationships exist b/w energy, components and the mechanics of a system. but what can be inferred?

+### Continuum Hypothesis

+- implications of continuum hypothesis and the fluidity of "Infinite Infinities" for GodelCP & strategies for proofs by induction (Fermat's)
+  - what did I mean by "Infinite Infinities"?
+I think I meant the structure and variation of uncountable infinities.
+- implications of Godel's Completeness Theorum for Automated Theorum Proving (they're not good.
+ATP is rendered very intractible, I think)

+### Spectral Data Analysis

+- spectral data science on time series data (e.g. financial) comparing several models using:
+  - many `signals` & `∂-signals`
+  - composition & decompositions of `signals` & `∂-signals`
+  - `FFT` & `∂-FFT` & spectral analysis
+  - along with predictive tools like Runge-Kutta
+  - All of the above is fairly basic spectral analysis, but the point is to train tradings algorithm to extend the Runge-Kutta predictions forward further, all of the above techniques can be combined to understand the most likely curves from the current signals
+    - because Fourier is a linear operator, then:
+      - `FFT(∂-signal) = ∂-FFT(signal)`, the spectrum of the
+        differentiated signal is equivalent to the differentiation of the spectrum of the signal
+      - this property is very useful for time series analysis, especially when combined with some multiplication operation `⊗` and multiple signals
+      - thus, `FFT(∂-s1 ⊗ ∂-s2) = ∂-FFT(s1 ⊗ s2)`, which is subject to
+        some constraints for the particular multiplication function to be sure
+  - to learn how to predict the signal, an algorithm would assume that most every influence is external,
+    - then using something like Runge-Kutta & machine learning to predict groups of trading decisions,
+    - then follows the profit/loss of these decisions & (and trades by adding the `∂-signal` only {what did i mean by this?})
+  - it then tries to identify the influence of unknown external factors by trying to predict the spectral differences in the prediction when compared to actual results
+    - so, it has some set of features (the external factors) it's trying to learn and can accept as input
+    - it looks at the history of trades, both its own and from other brokers on the market
+    - and it then tries to correlate the time series of the features, with the asset price signals, along with its model's prediction for that price signal.
+      - and critically, it wants to compare `∂-model` and `∂-signal`
+      - so, `model` and `∂-model` would give many potential signals from `t := now`. these are possible paths predicted by trained models for a specific price signal
+      - then it compares those to the actual signal to adjust values for trading.
+  -